hmtinc/Diceware-/README.md

 ![logo](https://raw.githubusercontent.com/hmtinc/Diceware-/master/Resources/logo.png?token=ABQMEnC7OEne0vfVahQToDOzSeo7zIFFks5WPBHuwA%3D%3D)
 # Diceware ++
-Diceware ++ is a command line c++ Library which will randomly generate a safe secure password using a series of 5 randomly generated values to reference a defined Diceware word list.
+Diceware ++ is a c++ Library which will randomly generate a safe secure password using a series of randomly generated values to reference a defined Diceware word list.

 # Basic Usage